FeedMapping/Schema/README.md

 [![remote layout](https://camo.githubusercontent.com/dc89cc4d5c11a81766b261b369d59f544c5712683528936499ac89749adfb5a6/68747470733a2f2f7777772e6a656b796c6c2e636f6d2e636e2f696d672f6a656b796c6c6c61796f7574636f6e636570742e706e67)](https://translate.google.com/translate?js=n&sl=id&tl=en&u=https://github.com/chetabahana/chetabahana.github.io/wiki/Jekyll-Liquid)

-This method is considered sufficient enough to recycle all of the grammars on this page up to an unlimited levels just in case you need further explanation in more detail.
+This method is considered sufficient enough to recycle all of the grammars on this page up to an [unlimited level](#6th-step-q328-19) just in case you need further explanation in more detail.

 ```note
 In this example, the content from a Markdown document `document.md` that specifies `layout: docs` gets pushed into the {% raw %}`{{ content }}`{% endraw %} tag of the layout file `docs.html`.
 Because the `docs` layout itself specifies `layout: page`, the content from `docs.html` gets pushed into the {% raw %}`{{ content }}`{% endraw %} tag in the layout file `page.html`.
 Finally because the `page` layout specifies `layout: default`, the content from `page.html` gets pushed into the {% raw %}`{{ content }}`{% endraw %} tag of the layout file `default.html`.
 (Source: [Jekyll Tutorial](https://jekyllrb.com/tutorials/convert-site-to-jekyll/))